dataspacedatalife/connector/README.md

   # Make the script executable
   chmod +x setup-issuer.sh

-  # Run the script, passing in your registration email
+  # Run the script, passing in the registration email
-  ./setup-issuer.sh --email your-email@example.com
+  ./setup-cert-issuer.sh --email email@example.com
 ```

 ### 2. Verify the ClusterIssuer